-The future lies with desk-less stations described under the 4M version (below).
+The future lies with desk-less stations described under the 4M version.

 In an office with cheap, ordinary desks a 2T chair may seem inappropriate with problems at the desk/chair interface.
 These are easily overcome with a number of design options (not described here).

-- Showing how 30% of office space was saved,
+- John Jukes showed how 30% of office space was saved,

 - with notes on office optimisation.